A Guide to Fall Protection and Confined Space

 Review the types and styles of fall protection available and determine which products are right for your workers.

-Northern Safety provides a wide variety of fall protection from NSI®, Miller®, DBI SALA, MSA, 3M, Guardian, and more.
+Northern Safety provides a wide variety of fall protection from NSI®, Miller®, DBI SALA, 3M, Guardian, and more.
 You'll also find suspension trauma safety equipment designed to help reduce injury, plus tools and kits to speed rescue in the event of a fall.
 OSHA's safety and health information bulletin provides more information on suspension trauma and orthostatic intolerance.

 Train Your Workforce in the Following: